dataopsnick/lambda-llm-proxy/README.md

 - Metrics
 - Caching

+The steps involved in deploying your own LLM include

+1. Build a training dataset
+2. Finetune a base LLM with QLora
+3. Evaluate the predictions
+4. Merge the QLora adapter with the base model
+5. Deploy the merged model

+Great options facilitate deploying the model.
+They provide public API endpoints for LLM inference with token-based authentication:

+* huggingface.com
+* replicate.com
+* modal.com
+* predibase.com

+But you still need a dedicated backend API to hide the token from your client.
 It is a security requirement to distribute your Generative AI app without sharing your access token associated with your LLM provider of choice.
-After finetuning a base model with Lora, the merged model can be deployed to *replicate.com* or the adapter to *predibase.com*.

 ### Preferred option

 The NodeJS handler runs on a Lambda *streaming* function.
-Lambda will still buffer response chunks before flushing them to the client.
-After testing, the intermediate buffering delay was not noticeable when summarizing a large PDF.
+The response it sends is an *Event Stream*, a particular case of *Server Side Events*.
+Lambda will temporarily buffer messages before flushing them to the client.
+After testing, the buffering delay was not noticeable when summarizing a large PDF.
 The app was still reactive with live updates during the sequence generation.

 ### Alternatives considered